Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I could listen to hours of that.

-I could also look at dozens of photos of him walking.
+I can also look at dozens of photos of him walking.

 Yeah, the nature.